prestonharberts/fedora-40-configuration/docs/firefox.md

 - Return YouTube Dislike
 - SponsorBlock - Skip Sponsorships on YouTube
 - uBlock Origin

+Install the hide-scrollbars extension by qashto from the Firefox Add-Ons website.

 Change Firefox's application settings to follow this guide.